 It was with the collective Brouhaha Danse that Hélène Langevin created her first performance for young audiences in 1996, Roche, Papier, Ciseaux.
 The remarkable success of that piece led her to establish Bouge de là in 2000, created from the ashes of the defunct collective.
 Bouge de là remains one of the rare professional dance companies in Québec devoted exclusively to creating dance presentations for children.
-It has six works in its repertoire: La Tribu Hurluberlu (2000), Like the 5 Fingers on your Hand (2003), CHUT!!
+It has eight works in its repertoire: La Tribu Hurluberlu (2000), Like the 5 Fingers on your Hand (2003), CHUT!!
 (2005), Old Thomas and the Little Fairy (2008), The Studio (2010) and Bedtime!
-(2013).
-The 26 Letter Dance is the 7th dance piece by Bouge de là.
+(2013), The 26 Letter Dance (2016) and Through My Eyes (2018).

 Bouge de là has adopted a creative means of introducing young audiences to the world of choreography, thus making dance accessible to children.
 With a contemporary approach that blends together various art forms, the company presents dance performances that are playful and topical.
 By fusing dance with other artistic disciplines, the choreographer ensures that the interdisciplinary nature of the experience makes for a show children will long remember.
 Young audiences of all ages have access to seamless, straightforward and vibrant dance, a major art form that appeals to their artistic sense and their imagination.

 Educating young audiences and heightening their appreciation of dance are at the very heart of the artistic mission of Bouge de là.
 With her extensive experience as a teacher of creative dance, Hélène Langevin offers children a wide variety of dance awareness activities.